read -p "confirm [y/N]: " -r

 printf "I ${RED}love${NC} Stack Overflow\n"

-which prints love
+which prints love in red.

 It is very easy to compress a Whole Linux/UNIX directory.
 It is useful to backup files, email all files, or even to send software you have created to friends.
 Technically, it is called as a compressed archive.
 GNU tar command is best for this work.
 It can be use on remote Linux or UNIX server.
 It does two things for you: